mattchrstn8/tech_exam/README.md

-Use of Jetstream functionality in login/register
+Use of Jetstream functionality in login/register, Added crud functionality,
-Added crud functionality
 Use of spotie dipendency for roles and permission(not completed)